USS Fox (DD-234): Service history

 The ship was assigned to foreign service and, after fitting out, departed Philadelphia 20 August 1920 for Newport, Rhode Island, where she took on torpedoes and fuel, and on the 28th got underway for the Mediterranean area.
 She arrived at Constantinople, Turkey, 21 September reporting for duty with U.S. Naval Detachment Operating in Turkish waters.
 Fox cruised in the eastern Mediterranean and Black Sea until July 1922, visiting various ports of Turkey, Greece, Palestine, Syria, Asia Minor, Romania, Russia and Egypt.
 At a time of disturbed conditions throughout the Near East and southern Russia she rendered aid to American commercial men, relief and Red Cross workers, and Food Administration officials; transported mail, dispatches, and passengers; served as station ship at various ports; and assisted in the evacuation of refugees from Crimea.

 Departing Constantinople for the United States on 8 July 1922, Fox arrived at Philadelphia on the 27th.
 After undergoing overhaul and engaging in exercises, the ship arrived at Norfolk, Virginia 28 September and was again fitted for duty in the Near East.
 She departed Norfolk 2 October 1922 and arrived at Constantinople on the 22nd.
 Here she engaged in communication and intelligence duty with the U.S. Naval Detachment in Turkish waters until 18 July 1923, when she sailed for the United States via Naples and Gibraltar, arriving New York 11 August.

 During September and October 1923, Fox attached to the Scouting Fleet, engaged in fleet maneuvers in the Newport area.
 In November the ship was assigned to the 3d Naval District and throughout the following 7 years was utilized in training Naval Reservists.
 She arrived at Philadelphia on 24 October 1930, and was placed out of commission at the Philadelphia Navy Yard 2 February 1931.

 Fox was placed in commission in rotating reserve at Philadelphia on 1 April 1932.
 On 18 June she was placed in full commission and assigned to Destroyer Division 1, Squadron 1, Scouting Force.
-Departing Philadelphia 29 June, Fox proceeded to Hampton Roads and on 2 July was underway with Division 1 for the United States West Coast, via the Panama Canal, arriving San Diego, California on the 22d.
+Departing Philadelphia 29 June, Fox proceeded to Hampton Roads and on 2 July was underway with Division 1 for the West Coast of the United States, via the Panama Canal, arriving San Diego, California on the 22d.
 From 1932 to 1938 Fox operated almost continuously in the Pacific with destroyer squadrons of the Scouting Force and Battle Fleet, engaging in fleet tactical and strategical exercises along the coast and cruising to the Canal Zone or Hawaiian area to participate in fleet maneuvers ("problems").
 During this period she made two cruises to the Atlantic and Caribbean area; one from April to October 1934, and the other from April to October 1936.
 On 14 May 1938, Fox departed San Diego for the United States East Coast for decommissioning.
 She arrived at the Philadelphia Navy Yard on 2 June and was placed out of commission 16 September 1938.